Find Affordable College Courses

 Middletown, CT

-Out of the 3 schools in the New England Region that were part of this year’s ranking, Middlesex Community College landed the # 2 spot on the list.
+A rank of #2 on this year’s list means Middlesex Community College is a great place for ophthalmic and optometric support services students working on their associate degree.
 Located in the small city of Middletown, MxCC is a public college with a small student population.

 On average, optometric support graduates from MxCC take out $15,814 in student loans while working on their Associate Degree.